-On March 25, 2020, the Company issued an aggregate of \$150 in unsecured notes to affiliates and other investors.
-The Company received \$75 in cash and \$75 in exchange for accounts receivable advances.
+On February 28, 2021, the Company issued an aggregate of \$75 in unsecured notes, \$30 to related parties and \$45 to other investors.
+The Company received \$15 in cash and \$15 in exchange for an account receivable advance, received in the prior year, from related parties, and \$45 in cash from other investors.
 The unsecured notes are convertible by the holder into common stock at any time at a price per share of \$0.50.
 Upon closing a new financing of at least \$1,000 in aggregate proceeds, the Company can force conversion at a price equal to the lesser of \$0.50 per share or the price per share of the new financing.
-The notes bear interest at the rate of 10% per annum and are due December 31, 2021.
+The notes bear interest at the rate of 10% per annum and are due December 31, 2022.